nikhilsp242/GeeksForGeeks-POTD/README.md

 # GeeksforGeeks-POTD (July Special🔥🔥)
-This repository contains submissions (solutions) of GeeksForGeeks - POTD (Problem Of The Day).
+This repository contains submissions (solutions) of GeeksforGeeks - POTD (Problem Of The Day).

 The POTD in this repository are of _July_, 2️⃣0️⃣2️⃣3️⃣.